Tête-à-Tête

 Shakespeare’s Ghost directed by Martha Parsey

-Recut of Model and Artist; Henrietta Moraes and Francis Bacon
+MODEL AND ARTIST; Henrietta Moraes and Francis Bacon

 ‘Model and Artist: Hernrietta Moraes and Francis Bacon’.